bsherman/ublue-custom/README.md

   - [wireguard-tools](https://www.wireguard.com/) (for more VPN)
   - xpadneo/xone xbox controller drivers from [ublue-kmods images](https://github.com/bsherman/ublue-kmods)
   - Only on Silverblue: Gnome specific packages
-    - gnome shell extensions (appindicator, blur-my-shell, dash-to-dock, gsconnect)
+    - gnome shell extensions (appindicator, dash-to-dock, gsconnect)
     - gsconnect (plus dependancies)
   - On Kinoite and Vauxite:
     - zenity (used in ublue-firstboot script, available by default in Silverblue)